-Yes, you can get someone’s personal information if he or she died at least 20 years ago.
-You must provide reasonable proof of death, such as:
+Yes, you can get someone’s personal information if they died at least 20 years ago.
+You must provide reasonable proof of death, such as

 - photographs of a tombstone or

-If a person has been dead for less than 20 years, only the following people can get his or her personal information:
+If a person has been dead for less than 20 years, only the following people can get their personal information:

-- in the case of an individual who has died without a will, the administrator of the estate.
+- in the case of a person who has died without a will, the administrator of the estate

-The executor or administrator of the estate does not have an unlimited right of access to all of the deceased’s personal information, but only that information which will allow them to fulfill their legal responsibilities to finalize the estate.
+The executor or administrator of the estate does not have an unlimited right of access to all of the deceased’s personal information, but only the information that will allow them to fulfill their legal responsibilities to finalize the estate.